Game Consumer Segmentation Aficionados Drive Adoption

 The 20,000 Foot View: Barriers between the traditionally isolated PC, console and mobile games formats are gradually breaking down.
 This is happening on the device level (Nintendo Switch), title level (e.g. multiplatform Minecraft gameplay), the development level (Unity) and the corporate level (Console gaming companies buying their way into mobile and vice versa).
 As a result, there is a growing need to understand the behaviours and attitudes of gamers as whole, and their entertainment consumption more broadly, to identify cross-format and cross-entertainment opportunities, brought about by the consolidation of entertainment experiences in the ‘always-on’ world.

-- Gamers can be separated into four key segments based on time and money spent: Aficionados, Collectors, Forgotten Fans and Passive of consumers are Games Aficionados, spending more than six hours per week and more than per month on of consumers spend less than six hours per week and less than per month on of consumers (Forgotten Fans) are highly-engaged, but lag in terms of monetization, compared to of consumers with high spend and low engagement (Collectors)
+- Gamers can be separated into four key segments based on time and money spent: Aficionados, Collectors, Forgotten Fans and Passive Majority of consumers are Games Aficionados, spending more than six hours per week and more than per month on games of consumers spend less than six hours per week and less than per month on games of consumers (Forgotten Fans) are highly-engaged, but lag in terms of monetization, compared to of consumers with high spend and low engagement (Collectors)